dgwyer/multiple-webpack-css-files/README.md

 At the moment, instead of concatenating and compiling all `style.scss` and `editor.scss` files it seems to grab the SASS from the LAST block folder only.
 This indicates that `style.blocks.css` and `editor.blocks.css` are continuously being overwritten which is incorrect.

+Here's a visual of what's currently happening vs the expected behavior.

 # To Run the webpack Script

 * Clone the repo.